-A natural swimming pool can be rectangular in shape or informal constructed on a leveled site.
+A natural swimming pool can be rectangular in shape or informally constructed on a levelled site.

-They can be irregular in shape and are found along with waterfalls, boulders, and rocks.
+They can be irregular in shape and are found along waterfalls, boulders, and rocks.

-A shallow stone bed is used to separate the filter bed and the natural swimming pool.
+A shallow stone bed separates the filter bed and the natural swimming pool.